etfre/StardewSpeak/menus.md

+Generally, menu commands should map to what is visible on screen.
+For example, if a menu contains an ok button, saying `ok` will click that button.
+Similarly, saying `trash can` will click on any visible trash can.
+Adding these commands is a manual process that varies from menu to menu, so if a command is missing or not working correctly feel free to create an issue.

 All menus with commands can also be navigated with the `north`, `south`, `east`, and `west` commands to move the mouse to an adjacent clickable section of the active menu.
 An optional number afterwards will fire the command that many times.
-For example, if the backpack is open with the moouse over the second item on the first row, saying `south two` will move the cursor to the second item on the third row. `Click` and `right click` will click any button underneath the mouse.
+For example, if the backpack is open with the mouse over the second item on the first row, saying `south two` will move the cursor to the second item on the third row. `Click` and `right click` will click any button underneath the mouse.

 ## Available Menu Commands (WIP)